nuejs/nue/packages/templates/nuejs.org/docs/roadmap.md

 → partners.com     8 files    [110ms]
 ```

-One command minifies, inlines critical CSS, uploads changed files, and purges CDN caches across all sites.
-For example; if you fix a typo in your shared design system you'd see the change live on three sites in seconds.
+One command minifies assets, inlines CSS, uploads files, and purges CDN across all sites.
+Only changed files are pushed, so typo fixes take just seconds.

-This is quite a different experience from traditional deployments, where the same change means separate build pipelines, separate CI runs, and separate cache invalidations for each project.
+Compare this to traditional deployments where the same change means separate build pipelines, separate CI runs, and separate cache invalidations for each project.

-## World-class templates
+## *Then*: World-class templates
-Launch a new website with world-class design and your desired template type:
+Use a world-class template in your customer projects:

 ```sh
 nue create blog --design rams